+Is there anywhere in Europe where students can study without paying fees?
+Which countries charge the highest fees?
+What kind of financial support is offered to students, and who actually receives it?
 When students plan for higher education, one important element to consider is how much it will cost and whether they can receive any financial support.
-In a Europe where people can study in other countries, reliable information on the costs of higher education is essential.
+Reliable information on the costs and available student support in higher education is essential.

 The report shows how fee and support systems, including grants and loans, interact in higher education in Europe.
 It describes the range of fees charged to students in publicly-funded higher education, specifying the categories of students that are required to pay and those who may be exempt.
 It also explains the types and amounts of public support available in the form of grants and loans, as well as tax benefits and family allowances, where applicable. [+]